All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 What if I accidentally add the wrong amount of water?

 If you added too much water, the solution is simply more dilute.
-You will need to draw a larger volume for each dose.
+You'll need to draw a larger volume for each dose.
 Calculate the new concentration: total peptide in vial divided by total water added.
 If you added too little water, the solution is more concentrated.
 Adjust your dose volume accordingly, or add more bacteriostatic water to reach the intended concentration.
-Do not discard the vial.
+Don't discard the vial.

 Get Physician Support for Your Peptide Protocol